PredictionIO/labs-untested/Ziemin/LOG.md

 - created some new plots to visualize different aspects of prepared features
 - next step would be looking into different methods of model evaluation and creating some pipelines using only subsets of features with different scalings

+## 29.11.2015
+- checked different regression models - nearly all of them did poorly or at least worse than simple linear regression in combination with pca, feature selection, scaling and polynomial features
+- tried to look at data differently - created some cross validation prediction plots
+- identified some groups of users with KMeans